Eskilstuna Guif

-Eskilstuna Guif is a handball club based in Eskilstuna, Sweden, which currently competes in Handbollsligan, the top domestic handball league.
-The club was founded in 1896 as Godtemplarnas Ungdoms- och Idrottsförening (The Good Templars' Youth and Sport Club).
+Eskilstuna Guif IF, commonly known as Eskilstuna Guif or Guif, is a handball club based in Eskilstuna, Sweden.
+It has reached the national championship finals on four occasions but never won and currently competes in Handbollsligan, the top domestic handball league.

+History

+The club was founded on 26 May 1896 as Godtemplarnas Ungdoms- och Idrottsförening (lit. 'the Good Templars' Youth and Sports Club').
+GUIF was one of the first sports clubs in Eskilstuna after Eskilstuna GAK.

+Handball was introduced in 1932.
 They have reached the Swedish Championship final four times (1997, 2001, 2009 and 2011), but lost on each occasion.
-They also finished first in the regular season in 2011-12 and 2013–14, but were eliminated in the semi-finals in both these seasons.
+They also finished first in the regular season in 2011–12 and 2013–14, but were eliminated in the semi-finals in both these seasons.
 They have played 54 seasons in the top division, second only to Redbergslid, and are fourth in the all-time table of the league.